-When Beulah founder Natasha Rufus Isaacs decided to extend her Chiswick family home, who better to bring on to head up the project than interior designer Rebecca Hughes – the designer behind Beulah's stunning shop interiors?
+When Beulah (opens in new tab) founder Natasha Rufus Isaacs decided to carry out a Victorian kitchen extension on her Chiswick family home, who better to bring on to head up the project than interior designer Rebecca Hughes (opens in new tab) – the designer behind Beulah's stunning shop interiors (opens in new tab)?

 They were planning to extend their Victorian house and wanted a rear extension and a side return.
 Rebecca came on board to help with the configuration, colour palette, choosing the right glazing, and of course the kitchen design.